Kerbas-ad-astra/Pathfinder-old/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 ---REVISION HISTORY---

+0.9.22
+- Fixed an issue with the Switchback sliding around after being bolted to the ground.
+- The original model for the Switchback is back temporarily to help allieviate some of the issues found.
+- All buffalo parts now have drag cubes.

 0.9.21
 - Fixed an issue with the Gold Digger and Contract Configurator.
 Thanks for the fix, Enceos! :)
 - Fixed an issue where the Ponderosa would not allow entry/exit into the module.